 Foxconn Technology Group, the major supplier to Apple Inc. and Hewlett-Packard Co., seeks to expand its operations as customers request more of their products be “Made in the U.S.A.”

-Apple, the world?s most valuable company and Foxconn?s biggest client, plans to spend more than $100 million next year on building Mac computers in the U.S., Chief Executive Officer Tim Cook said in a Bloomberg Businessweek interview published yesterday.
+Apple, the world’s most valuable company and Foxconn’s biggest client, plans to spend more than $100 million next year on building Mac computers in the U.S., CEO Tim Cook said in a Bloomberg Businessweek interview published yesterday.
 Foxconn, based in Taipei, has 1.6 million workers globally, including factories in California and Texas that make partially-assembled products such as servers, Woo said.

-Back in June, Foxconn CEO Terry Gou announced plans to deploy one million robots across factory assembly lines, as part of a company-wide effort to adopt more automated manufacturing processes.
-Since then, the company has been reluctant to discuss any progress toward this goal, but according to the Wall Street Journal, the automation process is already underway, and some workers are beginning to feel its effects.
+Back in June, Foxconn CEO Terry Gou announced plans to deploy 1 million robots across factory assembly lines, as part of a company-wide effort to adopt more automated manufacturing processes.
+Since then, the company has been reluctant to discuss any progress toward this goal, but according to The Wall Street Journal, the automation process is already underway, and some workers are beginning to feel its effects.

 And then there were only five

 One such employee is a man known as Zhang, who has spent the past two years working on the assembly lines at Foxconn’s Shenzhen plant.
 Zhang told the Journal that he and some of his colleagues were recently transferred to different positions after factory managers began deploying robotic arms to plug components into a motherboard.

 “There were about 20 to 30 people on the line before, but after they added the robots it went down to five people, who just pushed buttons and ran the machines,” he said.
 “We have to begin to add more value in the process, otherwise it will be difficult to attract a young generation of workers.”

 During a shareholder’s meeting in June, Gou said further automation would eliminate the “monotonous, repetitive tasks” that have long been assigned to low wage laborers.